 If an employee has lost their job, they are still entitled to certain rights such as continuing health coverage and sometimes unemployment compensation.
 Unemployment Insurance is a required payroll tax to provide financial assistance to unemployed workers that meet state requirements.
 To ensure that you are compliant with federal guidelines, review the DOL Termination provisions.

 Calculating payroll in Texas as a small business owner may seem daunting at first, but familiarizing yourself with the federal and state laws will paint a clearer picture of what is required.
 Additionally, working with your employees and staying on top of documentation will not only help you as the employer but also help the employee ensure receipt of an accurate paycheck.

-An alternative to offering health benefits that may be taken out of an employee’s paycheck is offering a care membership plan.
-A care membership plan such as Mira does not require payroll tax deductions, just $45 per month per employee.
-Mira offers access to discounted rates on doctor and urgent care visits, prescriptions, lab screenings, gym memberships, and more.
-Sign your employees up for Mira today!
+A care membership plan such as Mira does not require payroll tax deductions.
+Various payment and plan options exist to provide healthcare coverage to your employees.
+Mira offers access to discounted rates on behavioral, primary, and urgent care visits, prescriptions, lab screenings, gym memberships, and more.
+Get your employees covered with Mira today!